Khaliladib11/INM706-image-captioning/README.md

 &nbsp;

-## Dataset
+## Project Structure
-You used MS COCO dataset 2017 version. you can dowload it fom their [website](https://cocodataset.org/#download).

-Or you can use the commad line.
-We recommand to follow our project folders structer, in the root open the terminal and type the following commands:
+We recommand to follow the project structure, in the root directory open new terminal and type the following commands:
 ```bash
 mkdir Datasets
 cd Datasets